 Tips for Preserving Herbs.

-Drying herbs is easy.
-It also has the benefit of not depleting the herbs of their natural oils.
-It works best with herbs that do not have a high moisture content, such as oregano, rosemary, thyme, bay and dill.
-To dry herbs, do this:
+Drying herbs also has the benefit of not depleting the herbs of their natural oils.

 1.Cut them early in the day, remove diseased leaves, and make sure they are dry.